turingschool/backend-curriculum-site/module2/lessons/nested_resources.md

     visit "/artists/#{artist.id}/songs/new"

-    fill_in "Title", with: title
+    fill_in "title", with: title
-    fill_in "Length", with: length
+    fill_in "length", with: length
-    fill_in "Play count", with: play_count
+    fill_in "play_count", with: play_count

     click_on "Create Song"